oasis-tcs/openc2-jadn-im/imjadn-v1.0-cn01.md

 imprecisely.
 The use of these terms across technical literature has considerable variation and overlap.
-As described in _What is Shannon information?_ [[Lombardi](#lombardi)], a precise definition of "information" is a a relatively recent development:
+As described in _What is Shannon information?_ [[Lombardi](#lombardi)], a precise definition of "information" is a relatively recent development:

 > Nevertheless, it is traditionally agreed that the seminal work for the mathematical view of information is the paper where